Atorui/semproelShare/README.md

 A [Pure Plain-Javascript, Real-Time, Good-Looking, Customizable, Efficient, Lightweight, Fast] Social Share Plugin with Unified Count.

 ## Intro
 There has been so many notable social share plugins written in javascript.
-What triggers me creating this is that I want a social share plugin that are independent (i.e. pure plain-javascript), modular, using Promise API, real-time (i.e. updatable share count after user click on share buttons), and having unified/centralized count.
+What triggers me creating this is that I want a social share plugin that is independent (i.e. pure plain-javascript), modular, using Promise API, real-time (i.e. updatable share count after user click on share buttons), and having unified/centralized count.

 ## Usage
-1. Include `semproelShare.min.js` before the closing body tag:
+(1) Include `semproelShare.min.js` before the closing body tag:
 ```javascript
       <script src="semproelshare.min.js"></script>
       <script>